softwarewright/softwarewright.github.io/docs/blog/posts/javascript-api-testing.md

 Expected 201 "Created", got 200 "OK
 ```

 Now you may be thinking how I'm I supposed to use these prototype changes across all of my API Tests?
-Well we will rely on jest to preconfigure supertest for us through our jest.config.js.
+Well, we will rely on jest to preconfigure supertest for us through our jest.config.js.

 ```javascript
 // ./test/supertest-extended.js